 The Fight for Oak Flat is a short documentary about the proposed Resolution Copper Mine in Arizona and the people fighting to stop it from destroying Oak Flat, a unique natural area held sacred by indigenous peoples and used heavily by outdoor enthusiasts.
+ACT NOW TO STOP THE JAN 15th E.I.S RELEASE

 The proposed Resolution Copper Mine would be a massive underground mine just 60 miles east of Phoenix, Arizona .
 The site, Oak Flat, is a unique outdoor area sacred to the Western Apache people and enjoyed by outdoor enthusiasts.
 The area was specifically protected from mining by President Eisenhower and more than a dozen attempts to pass the mine failed in congress before the late Senator John McCain and others slipped a land swap deal for the mine into the must-pass 2014 Defense Authorization Act.